 There are four typical types of post acquisition integration.

 The post-merger integration process (or m&a integration process) is greatly affected by the planning, or lack thereof, that takes place at the start of the deal’s lifecycle.
-Here is an outline of the integration process - including critical pre-merger steps:
+Here is an outline of the process - including critical pre-merger steps:

-In order to have a successful integration, and avoid common post merger integration risks, a thorough plan has to be in place before the deal closes.
+In order to have a successful merger and avoid common risks, a thorough plan has to be in place before the deal closes.
 Teams need to create a game plan and M&A integration checklist for the employees, set goals, track progress, and have open communication.

 There is no set time frame for how long post deal integration should last.
-Every deal is different, therefore, every post deal integration has its own rhythm.
-Integration can take months, if not years to fully complete.
-However, no matter what type of deal is taking place, integration planning should begin early, alongside diligence, and before the deal closes.
+Every deal is different, therefore, every post deal merger has its own rhythm.
+It can take months, if not years to fully complete.
+However, no matter what type of deal is taking place, planning should begin early, alongside diligence, and before the deal closes.